|

 tripod).
 Of course, the wider lens will also be heavier and may

-therefore cause more hand-shake, but as we’ll discuss in section 3.5, image stabilization can to some
+therefore cause more hand-shake, but as we’ll discuss in section 3.5, image

 degree compensate for these issues.